Aditi3/git-best-practices/README.md

 ### 4. Pull request norms

 - A PR should be divided into independently mergeable parts also encourages simpler, more decoupled designs.
 If possible, try to break your PR down into pieces which are independent of each other.
 - Each PR review must have at least 1-2 developer approvals.
+If it’s just a simple docs change or a typo fix, feel free to skip this step.
 - Each PR must have a good description.
 From reading the description, the reviewer should be able to understand what the code is meant to do.
 This has to be true even if there is a Jira ticket or a requirements page.
-- If the PR is a bug fix, it must contain a test such that, should the bug fix be reverted, this test would fail.